Crafting-Computer/sim-lang/README.md

 |not |-a    |0|
 |and |a * b |1|
 |or  |a + b |2|
 > Note: The symbols are borrowed from decimal number algebra to boolean algebra.
 They are similar algebraic properties and operator precedence.
-Also, smaller number means higher precedence.
+Also, a smaller number means higher precedence.

 In the beginning we came up with a definition for `xor` like so:
 ```